ric9176/CV/README.md

 #### Clean code, make it work -> make it right

-Makers Academy has equipped me with a working knoledge of the very best practices in modern software development.
+Makers Academy has equipped me with a working knowledge of the very best practices in modern software development.

 - Software development is not a solitary activity, but a team effort.
 I am a big fan of pair programming, which Makers Academy fully embraces as evidenced by the fact that throughout the course we were asked to pair with someone different every day.
 This helped me further develop strong teamworking and interpersonal skills in the context of coding.
 - I am constantly looking to expand my knowledge of Object-Oriented Programming, creating new systems using Behavior Driven Development, Test Driven Development and SOLID principles.